 These majestic, monochromatic creatures are best remembered from movies such as Oregon-filmed Free Willy, in which a boy befriends a captive Orca and helps him gain his freedom.
 Keiko's story played out in real life when this whale of an "actor" was released back into the ocean after spending some time at the Oregon Coast Aquarium in Newport.
 His story had less of a happy ending than the movie, and although Orcas are highly intelligent creatures, the moniker of Killer Whale is in stark contrast to their often cute and cuddly portrayals.

 The Pacific Northwest is home to two distinct groups of Orcas: resident and transient.
-While they make look the same to the casual observer, they are in fact distinct ecotypes with their own patterns and behaviors.
+While they may look the same to the casual observer, they are in fact distinct ecotypes with their own patterns and behaviors.
 Puget Sound, WA residents, for instance, have a diet consisting of mainly native salmon.
 The transient pods we observe on the Oregon coast are Biggs Orcas, travelers that subsist on seals and sea lions, dolphins, and other whale species.

 At Cape Disappointment on May 8, 2023, a large group of Biggs Orcas was observed actively attacking a Gray whale calf with its mother.